-- Not everyone will have the same speed.
-A training squad who sticks together might slow you down or be too fast for you.
+Not everyone will have the same speed.
+A training squad that sticks together might slow you down or be too fast for you.

-- Post event, the squad may stick together or break apart, this will mean you have to learn training on your own again.
+Post-event, the squad may stick together or break apart, this will mean you have to learn the training on your own again.

 Best suited to